Linen vs Wool Suit: Everything You Need to Know Before Buying

 Because wool maintains structure better, it’s also more forgiving when worn for long hours.

-If you’re building a foundational wardrobe, you’ll see wool dominate in the custom suits and tuxedos collection:
+If you’re building a foundational wardrobe, wool remains the most common fabric choice in custom suits because of its versatility, durability, and year-round performance.

 Linen vs Wool Suit: Side-by-Side Comparison